Sanya1001/Sanya1001/README.md

 📍 I also love debating

 ### ⭐️ Pursuits
-> - I am currently practising my front-end skills by building websites <br>
+> - I am currently practising/ improving my front-end skills by building websites <br>
-> - I am interested in data visualization and AI <br>
+> - I am interested in data visualization/ analysis and AI <br>
 > - My primary programming language for back-end is Java but I've also learnt Python recently<br>
 > - I also know a bit of mobile app development using Flutter <br>
 > - I am learning the data analysis modules of python